tonylindeberg/pyscsp/README.md

 kernel.
 This treatment also describes theoretical properties of the sampled Gaussian kernel, the integrated Gaussian kernel and the linearily integrated Gaussian kernel.

+The paper (Lindeberg 1994) gives a comprehensive overview over the notion of Gaussian scale-space representation.

 Chapter 14 in the book (Lindeberg 1993b) and the paper (Lindeberg and Garding 1997) describe the notion of affine Gaussian